 Kenya is one of Africa’s most dynamic and entrepreneurial economies, but one with increasing water security risks.
-These risks are of growing concern to the poor; where it is clear current poverty metrics do not capture the impact and implications of water shocks or long-term human exposure to water risks.
+These risks are of growing concern to the poor.
+It is clear that current poverty metrics do not capture the impact and implications of water shocks or long-term human exposure to water risks.

-This report highlights four significant but uncertain developments that will interact to determine Kenya’s progress in its quest to reach middle-income status by 2030 and improve water security for over 17 million poor people: (1) the impacts of decentralisation, (2) resilience to climate shocks, (3) reducing inequality, and (4) harnessing mobile ecosystems.
+This working paper highlights four significant but uncertain developments that will interact to determine Kenya’s progress in its quest to reach middle-income status by 2030 and improve water security for its 17 million poor people: (1) the impacts of decentralisation, (2) resilience to climate shocks, (3) reducing inequality, and (4) harnessing mobile ecosystems.

-The report presents potential locations to establish Water Security Observatories that address these key issues and developments.
+The working paper presents potential locations to establish Water Security Observatories that address these key issues.
 Through a risk-based approach and science-practitioner partnerships, the observatories are proposed to examine ‘small towns in fragile lands’ and ‘build water secure institutions’ with the goal of reducing water security risks for the poor.